Anirudh0616/NPCI-Hackathon-UCI/README.md

 # NPCI-Hackathon-UCI
 Our team's ( Positive Pioneers ) solution to the NPCI (E-Cell) Hackathon at IITH.
 Developed a Unified Rewards System , called Points.ly (in discussion) using Flutter.

-whatUserSees folder contains all the design schematics for the things that the consumer will see, and whatVendorSees folder contains the same for the things that the store owner/vendor will see.
+images/whatUserSees folder contains all the design schematics for the things that the consumer will see, and images/whatVendorSees folder contains the same for the things that the store owner/vendor will see.
 Please check out points.docx for more info on the project

 ---